bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/invalid_const_assignment.md

 ### `const` and immutability

 The `const` declaration creates a read-only reference to a value.
 It does **not** mean the value it holds is immutable, just that the variable identifier cannot be reassigned.
 For instance, in case the content is an object, this means the object itself can still be altered.
-This means that you can't mutate the value stored in a variable:
+This means that you can’t mutate the value stored in a variable:

     const obj = {foo: 'bar'};
     obj = {foo: 'baz'}; // TypeError: invalid assignment to const `obj'